 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 1/2-1 cup frozen raspberries, blueberries or mixed berries
+- 100 g frozen raspberries (1 cup) or blueberries or mixed berries

-- 1 tablespoon rice malt syrup or honey, optional
+- 1 tbsp rice malt syrup or honey -optional

-- 1 teaspoon vanilla extract, paste or powder
+- 1 tsp vanilla -extract, paste or powder

 - Throw it all in a blender or processor and blend until smooth and creamy (thermomix 30 seconds, speed 6)